 How much meat will I take home?

 I've taken some time away from the blog, and revisiting has shown me that this is the most trafficked post on my site.
-So as of 5/11/16 I have updated the post with tips for maximizing your yield.
+So as of 5/11/16 I have updated the post with tips for maximizing your yield, which you'll find at the bottom.

 I get this a lot after people pick up their meat from the plant: “I only got X pounds of meat and half of it was ground beef!” and I have to remind them, gently, that they asked for completely trimmed boneless steaks and 90/10 lean ground beef...
 They think they got robbed, as if we make our real money skimming steaks off each order and selling them on the t-bone black market.
 No. We’re only in business to cut your meat exactly how you ask for it.
 If most butchers were really stealing your meat, they'd go out of business pretty quickly.
 Plus, many butchers, especially in rural areas, already grow their own meat; they don't need yours.